-- Hardware-the machine: keyboard/mouse for input, hard disk drive where the input/memory resides, screen for output of the memory.
-A processor to accomplish the commands you give the computer and, of course, there are ears/microphone-speakers, eyes/video camera, mouth/printer etc. There’s a hardware handler and coordinator of all these components and wouldn’t you know that we call it the motherboard.
+- Hardware-the machine: keyboard/mouse for input, hard disk drive where the input/memory resides, screen for the output of the memory.
+A processor to accomplish the commands you give the computer and, of course, there are ears/microphone-speakers, eyes/video camera, mouth/printer etc. There are a hardware handler and coordinator of all these components and wouldn’t you know that we call it the motherboard.
 Why not the fatherboard?

-- Operating system for the hardware.
-It tells the hardware what to do when it’s turned on, how to process and and where to record data on the disks, how to recuperate it etc, We now have touchscreen, it has to cause the machine to enact whatever your finger movement does.
+- The operating system for the hardware.
+It tells the hardware what to do when it’s turned on, how to process and where to record data on the disks, how to recuperate it etc, We now have a touchscreen, it has to cause the machine to enact whatever your finger movement does.
 It makes sure all the hardware components integrate and complement each other.

 All three parts must work together perfectly with no bugs.
 That’s the goal of a computer.

 Everyone knows there’s hardware, the first element, … they see the computer and screen, they turn it on and off.
 I see the production of my typing in the form of words or images I create to introduce each blog post.
 With regard to the application software–the third element–everyone learns and tries to become proficient in writing, calculating, creating graphics and recording voice or gaming, using programs designed for those purposes.

 But, you know what, a lot of people don’t pay any attention to the second element, the operating system, the INTERFACE between the machine and the user.
 Some barely know it even exists.
 Personally, when something goes wrong at that level, I’m at a loss.
 The interface is a highly complex program and it’s got to work perfectly so that the computer (1st element) seamlessly outputs what we key into (3rd element) the machine.